Health Encyclopedia

 Find cancer before it spreads

-It may feel scary if your healthcare provider finds precancer cells.
+It may feel scary if your doctor finds precancer cells.
 But it also means the precancer cells can be treated before they turn into true cancer.
-Another benefit of Pap tests: They can find cervical cancer early, when it’s small and much easier to treat.
-Talk to your healthcare provider about Pap tests and when you should have them.
+Screening tests can find cervical cancer early, when it's small and much easier to treat.

 Online Medical Reviewer: Rita Sather RN